Brando2147/Password-Generator/README.md

 ## Description

 Password security is very important.
-There are 3 major guidelines when using passwords.
+There are 3 major guidelines when creating and using passwords.

 1. Never reuse a password multiple times for multiple accounts.
 2. Never compose a password from personal information (birthday, spouse name etc.)